Gesee-y/Cruise.jl/README.md

 What Cruise gives you

 - **Modular Architecture**: Plug in only what you need.
 Swap systems without refactoring.
 - **Customizable Workflow**: ECS or SceneTree?
-Or both.
+Or both and more.
 You choose.
 - **Hot Reloading**: Edit your code or assets while your game is running.
 - **Reactive Systems**: Real-time responsiveness powered by ReactiveECS.
 - **Backend Freedom**: SDL, GLFW, WGPU… pick your renderer and your style.